 If the lead does take you up on your call, it doesn’t automatically make them a prospect.
 View the call as a chance to figure out what their need or problem is, where their company is at, and if they’re at a stage where they’re looking to purchase.

 If you feel on the initial call that your product isn’t a good fit, or they don’t have the budget right now, then keep them as a lead.
 Their situation may change down the line, and it’s well worth contacting them at a later date.

 Paint a picture of your solution

-If a prospect is actively open to a demo of your product or service, and they've made it clear that they're looking to purchase, then it's time to show them how you can solve their biggest, most painful problems.
+If a prospect is actively open to a demo of your product or service, and they've made it clear that they're looking to purchase, then it's time to show them how you can solve their problem.

-Paint a picture of your product and what kind of solution you’ll be able to offer.
+Paint a picture of the solution your product will be able to offer.
 Conducting research on the lead before the call will allow you to customize your solution to their problem and get them excited when you follow up.

 Read our sales follow-up email article for guides and templates to help you craft the right message when you follow up on your prospect.

 Pipedrive has a wealth of email templates that are easy to download and simple to use.
-Whether it’s to re-open channels, send follow-ups, or circulate helpful materials to assist in a close, automating email sends by infusing your personal touch into a template is a great way to stay top-of-mind.
+Whether it’s to re-open channels, send follow-ups or circulate helpful materials to assist in a close, automating email sends but infusing your personal touch is a great way to stay top-of-mind.

-Depending on the size of your company, you may have hundreds of leads entering your sales funnel every month.
+Depending on the size of your company, you may have hundreds of new leads entering your sales pipeline every month.

-Not only does this increase your chances of finding your ideal prospect, but it also saves you time avoiding leads that were never that interested in your product to start with.
+Not only does this increase your chances of finding your ideal prospect, but it also saves you time by avoiding leads that weren’t that interested in your product to start with.